river-corridors-sfa/rcsfa-RC2-SPS-ERwc/Code/Site_selection_cluster_analysis/README_site_selection_cluster_analysis.txt

 4) Run the script for the chosen subset

-5) Open the "2_ClusterAnalysis.R" script and update the input_path (Line 8) to correspond with the directory where all "R_Inputs" files are located on your machine.
+5) Open the "2_ClusterAnalysis.R" script and update the input_path (Line 8) to correspond with the directory where the CB_catchments_clean_UTM11.shp file is located on your machine.
 Update the output_path (Line 9) to correspond with the directory where analysis results will be stored on your machine.

 6) Define the model parameters and data (Lines 13 through 16):
 	>> "n_clusters" is the number of clusters you would like to use (NOTE: If using the pre-defined centers file, this should be 6)